sait-lab/learn-git/forking-workflow.md

 1. A developer 'forks' an 'official' server-side repository.
 This creates their own server-side copy.

-   To fork a project, visit the project page and click the “Fork” button at the top-right of the page.
+   To fork a project, visit the project page and click the "Fork" button at the top-right of the page.
 This creates a fork of the repo to `github.com/YOUR_GITHUB_USERNAME/project`.

    ![fork-1](./forking-workflow.assets/fork-1.png)

    ![fork-2](./forking-workflow.assets/fork-2.png)